This post about commenting will give you an idea about what it feels like to read your comments from a blogger’s perpective.

-If no one comments on our posts, there’s no barometer for other readers to know if it’s a good recipe, other than taking the blogger’s word.
+I wanted to add to this post about commenting, that if no one comments on our posts, there’s no barometer for other readers to know if it’s a good recipe, other than taking the blogger’s word.
 I know I pride myself on putting the best quality, tried and tested recipes on my site, but it’s great when readers tell me it worked for them in their kitchens, too.

 Of course, this most often comes from a few friends, family members, and acquaintances and I am dumbfounded that they don’t write me a little note below the recipe just to say so.
 I mean, it’s me, they know me–so why so “hush-hush”?
 I don’t know, but after talking to many other bloggers, the consensus is: our family and close friends are our worst fans/readers.
 Most of them don’t even follow our blogs, which is why it’s so easy for me to write this–they’ll never see it!